Present simple vs present continuous

 PDF book 2: English grammar rules PDF

-Present simple vs present continuous exercises with answers
+Present simple and present continuous exercises

 See also: